(BRIEF VIDEO) RETURN TO HOME PAGE

 The link below is an early scene from the 1987 independent comedy-drama Withnail & I. It was written and directed by Bruce Robinson (who’d earlier written the script for The Killing Fields).
 Withnail & I is the story of two chronically drunk, chronically unemployed British actors in 1969.
 The film has spawned, among other things, a drinking game based on the characters’ prodigious appetite for alcohol.

-Withnail (played by Richard E. Grant in his first film role) was inspired by a real life character, Vivian MacKerrell, a minor thespian with emphatic appetites.
-As McKerrell’s digestive system ceased to function he took to injecting alcohol directly into his stomach – and elastic ethics.
-Such was the character of Withnail likely to wind up.
+Withnail (played by Richard E. Grant in his first film role) was inspired by a real life character, Vivian MacKerrell, a minor thespian with emphatic appetites and elastic ethics.
+As McKerrell’s digestive system collapsed he took to injecting alcohol directly into his stomach.
+Withnail looks likely to wind up like that.

 This interlude soon results in Withnail and the “I” character (played by Paul McGann) experiencing a chaotic weekend in the rural cottage owned by Withnail’s lecherous gay Uncle Monty.